Don't come back, Italy's south tells emigres in virus-hit north

-ROME (Reuters) - Italy’s southern regions warned hundreds of thousands of its people who emigrated to work in the north of the country not to return home, amid fears they will flee a massive no-go zone set up to contain an outbreak of coronavirus.
+ROME (Reuters) - Italy’s southern regions warned hundreds of thousands of its people who emigrated to the wealthy north of the country not to return home, amid fears of an exodus from a no-go zone set up to halt an outbreak of coronavirus.

-The unprecedented lockdown was announced by the government overnight and will affect some 16 million inhabitants in the wealthy region of Lombardy, centred on the financial capital Milan, and 14 provinces also in the north.
+The unprecedented lockdown was announced by the government overnight and will affect some 16 million inhabitants in the region of Lombardy, which is centred on the financial capital Milan, and 14 prosperous provinces also in the north.

 An estimated two million people have left the underdeveloped south in the past 15 years in search of work and hundreds of thousands of them have settled in the north.
 With a four-week shutdown looming, many of them are expected to try to return to their old family homes to sit out the contagion.